jackyzha0/jackyzha0.github.io/content/posts/a-failure-resume.md

 Keeping a failure resume has let me be so much more ambitious in trying new things and applying for things I would otherwise think I'm unqualified to apply for.

+## 2023
+- Wasn't selected to speak at the Causal Islands conference this year :(( Was really looking forward to this one as a lot of people whose work I really admire were also going to be there and this would be my first time 'formally' speaking at a conference.

 ## 2022
 - Rejected from Agency Fund's Social Impact Fellowship
-- Finding it extremely difficult to apply for grants for my independent research.
+- Finding it extremely difficult to apply for grants for my [[thoughts/independent research|independent research]].
 Got rejected from Emergent Ventures which I thought I was most likely to get funding from which is extremely dejecting.
 More thoughts in my [[thoughts/Rhizome Research Log|research log]].
 - Rejected from [Thinking Microgrants](https://twitter.com/sariazout/status/1571871089713680386)
 	- *Candidly, given the volume of applications I was not able to spend more than 30 seconds on each.
 I am certain there were many wonderful candidates that were overlooked.*
 	- There are just so many other similar people looking for grants !!
 Feels more luck of the draw than anything with this volume of applicants